awslabs/amazon-timestream-driver-jdbc/markdown/setup/dbeaver-driver-setup.md

     ![Example](../images/dbeaver/dbeaver3.png)

-3. In the **Main** tab, in the **Authentication** section, enter the username and password if your database requires it AND if it was not entered in URL Template when setting up your driver.
-Otherwise you can leave it empty.
-The **JDBC URL** for your driver is shown in this prompt.
+3. After you see the popup window as below, click **Test Connection ...** to confirm your connection to Timestream.

     ![Example](../images/dbeaver/dbeaver4.png)

-4. Click **Test Connection ...** to confirm your connection and then click **Finish**.
+4. Click **Finish**.
 After you succeed to connect to Timestream, click the driver name on the left window.
 Then you will be able to see the all the database listed as the example.

     ![Example](../images/dbeaver/dbeaver5.png)